Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbac.md

 #### * *If your files have already been converted to mzML, proceed to step 4a for IDBac analysis or 4b for database deposition* *

-   1) Select browse to  your Bruker FID file by clicking 'Browse'.
+   i) Select browse to  your Bruker FID file by clicking 'Browse'.

-   2) Click 'Add' to submit your file to the conversion cue.
+   ii) Click 'Add' to submit your file to the conversion cue.

-   3) Select where you would like your file to be saved under "Output Directory".
+   iii) Select where you would like your file to be saved under "Output Directory".

-   4) Ensure mzML is selected under 'Options/Output format'.
+   iv) Ensure mzML is selected under 'Options/Output format'.

-   5) When the previous steps are completed, click 'Start'.
+   v) When the previous steps are completed, click 'Start'.

-   6) The output of this conversion will be a single autoexecute mzML for the entire plate (this single file will be split in the "Idbac_split_maldi_workflow" section below).
+   vi) The output of this conversion will be a single autoexecute mzML for the entire plate (this single file will be split in the "Idbac_split_maldi_workflow" section below).

 <img width="938" alt="Picture1" src="https://github.com/Wang-Bioinformatics-Lab/GNPS2_Documentation/assets/140128524/ce5975a1-4177-4abe-b3da-fddf437f775d">

 <img width="948" alt="Picture2" src="https://github.com/Wang-Bioinformatics-Lab/GNPS2_Documentation/assets/140128524/3f05f184-1d17-4d4e-80c8-cd4e92477fcd">

- ## <ins>2) Upload files to GNPS2.org
+ ## <ins>2) Upload files to GNPS2.org<ins>

-   1) Select "File Browser" found on the [GNPS2.org](https://gnps2.org/homepage) homepage.<ins>
+   i) Select "File Browser" found on the [GNPS2.org](https://gnps2.org/homepage) homepage.<ins>

-   2) Create a new folder and upload your autoexecute mzmL, plate map and metadata sheets.
+   ii) Create a new folder and upload your autoexecute mzmL, plate map and metadata sheets.